dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

     first felt it, it died away quickly after the session.
   - now i feel this bioelectrical force all the time.

+- an almost prohibitive level of effort seems to be required for the mind still unaware of Chi to distiguish the impact its energy field has from extraneous sensory stimuli and kinetic contributions to the body's motion. it seems almost impossible for the common uninitiated person

+  has on your motions from other seems to prohibit the . becoming acquainted with the sensation of this higher-order energy field seems to be rare because of the level of effort required to isolate it.

 ### Accupuncture's Effects on Neuroelectrical Flow

 - what effect(s) do they have on neuroelectrical flow?